dbos-inc/dbos-docs/docs/why-dbos.md

 ## Get Started

 What are you waiting for?
-Check out our [quickstart](./quickstart.md) to get started!
+Check out the [quickstart](./quickstart.md) to get started!